Compression Latches for IP65/IP66 Enclosures: Engineering Guide

 IP Protection Rating (IEC 60529)

-• IP66/67 (Powerful jets/Immersion): Requires the latch to provide higher and more uniform Clamping Force.
-Multi-point compression locking is typically recommended.
+• IP66/67 (Powerful jets / Immersion): Requires higher and more uniform Clamping Force — multi-point compression locking is typically recommended.

 NEMA Types (NEMA 250 / UL 50E)

-• NEMA 4/4X (Outdoor/Corrosion Resistant): Requires latches to not only seal but also feature Stainless Steel (SS304/316) construction and UV-resistant gaskets, passing the Hose-down test.
+• NEMA 4/4X (Outdoor / Corrosion Resistant): Requires SS304/316 construction and UV-resistant gaskets, passing the Hose-down test.

 Technical Comparison: Compression Latches vs. Standard Cam Latches